Eugene P. Ceppa, MD

 Bio

-Dr. Ceppa joined the IU School of Medicine in August 2012 as an associate professor of surgery.
-This followed completing his undergraduate degree and medical doctorate at the Johns Hopkins University (1995-2003).
-He went to the Duke University Medical Center to complete his general surgery residency (2003-2010) with a two-year research fellowship at UCSF (2005-2007) studying mechanisms of pain signaling in pancreatitis.
-He completed two advanced surgical fellowships in minimally invasive/bariatric surgery at Duke University (2011) and hepatopancreatobiliary (HPB) surgery at Indiana University (2012).
-Once joining the faculty at the IU School of Medicine in 2012, he has developed a surgical practicing focused on minimally invasive gastrointestinal surgery with a focus in benign & malignant disease of the liver, pancreas, gallbladder, and biliary system, as well as benign foregut disease and abdominal wall hernia.
-His minimally invasive practice includes laparoscopy, endoscopy, and robotic surgery.
-His clinical interests include hereditary pancreatic cancer as well as surgical quality (surgical site infection).
-He holds numerous educational roles as the associate program director of the IU general surgery residency and IU HPB surgery fellowship.
-Currently, serving as the Co-Director of the IU Pancreatic Cyst & Cancer Early Detection Center (PCC-EDC), Director of the Hereditary Pancreatic Cancer Program, Co-Editor to the SAGES Manual for Biliary Surgery, and is the subject editor of hepatopancreatobiliary surgery for the journal Surgical Endoscopy.
-His research interests are similar to his clinical interests which have resulted in over 90 peer-reviewed publications, 20 book-chapters, and 100 abstracts for presentation at surgical meetings.
-He was promoted to Associate Professor of Surgery in July 2018.
+Since joining the faculty at the IU School of Medicine in 2012, he has developed a surgical practice focused on minimally invasive gastrointestinal surgery with a focus in benign & malignant disease of the liver, pancreas, gallbladder, and biliary system, as well as benign foregut disease and abdominal wall hernia.
+His minimally invasive practice includes laparoscopic, endoscopic, and robotic surgery.
+His research interests include hereditary pancreatic cancer as well as minimally invasive HPB surgery.
+He previously held numerous educational roles as the associate program director of the IU general surgery residency and IU HPB surgery fellowship.
+Currently, serves as the section Chief of HPB Surgery, associate division Chief of Surgical Oncology and the Director of the Hereditary Pancreatic Cancer Program at the IU School of Medicine.
+Additional scholarly roles include serving as the senior editor to the SAGES Evolving Techniques in Pancreatic Surgery and as the subject editor of hepatopancreatobiliary disease for the journal Surgical Endoscopy.
+His research interests are similar to his clinical interests which have resulted in over 150 peer-reviewed publications, 25 book-chapters, and 200 abstracts for presentation at national and international meetings.
+Serves as the principal investigator for multiple externally funded grants for active clinical trials.

 Educational Timeline: